seoanezonjic/ExpHunterSuite/Readme.md

       Default = signed.
     --WGCNA_blockwiseTOMType none | unsigned | signed | signed Nowick | unsigned 2 | signed 2 | signed Nowick 2
       TOMType option to be passed to blockwiseModules function.
-      Default = signed
+      Default = signed.
     -S comma sepparated text
       Columns in the target file to be used as categorical factors for the correlation analysis.
 If more than one to be used, should be comma separated
     -N comma sepparated text
       Columns in the target file to be used as numeric (continuous) factors for the correlation analysis.
-If more than one to be used, should be comma separated
+If more than one is specified, they must separated by commas.

 Results files will be included in the output_path: